 Let me take this opportunity to remind everyone to be considerate of sun exposure for the little ones.

-I remember when I first heard about it, I thought it made sense that your skin could be even more sensitive to sunlight by rubbing this on.
+Your skin could be even more sensitive to sunlight by rubbing this on.
 Once retinyl palmitate is absorbed into the skin, it eventually converts to retinoic acid, an active form of vitamin A found in Retin-A.

 If you have ever known anyone who was prescribed Retin-A for their skin for some reason (such as acne), you might remember that one of the strongest warnings they give for its use is to avoid direct sun exposure.